mesonbuild/meson/docs/markdown/Reference-manual.md

   specific options are used normally even in subprojects.

 - `license`: takes a string or array of strings describing the license(s) the code is under.
+To avoid ambiguity it is recommended to use a standardized license identifier from the [SPDX license list](https://spdx.org/licenses/).
-Usually this would be something like `license : 'GPL2+'`, but if the code has multiple licenses you can specify them as an array like this: `license : ['proprietary', 'GPL3']`.
+  Usually this would be something like `license : 'GPL-2.0-or-later'`, but if the code has multiple licenses you can specify them as an array like this:
+  `license : ['proprietary', 'GPL-3.0-only']`.
 Note that the text is informal and is only written to the dependency manifest.
 Meson does not do any license validation, you are responsible for verifying that you abide by all licensing terms.
 You can access the value in your Meson build files with `meson.project_license()`.